How the Federal Reserve affects HELOCs and home equity loans

 If you already have a HELOC but don’t have a balance (in other words, haven’t drawn from it), rising rates won’t affect your wallet all that much.
 If you do owe, you’ll have a larger monthly payment to cover, usually within the next two billing cycles.
 This applies whether you’re in the draw or repayment phase.

 If rates do rise, you might want to explore whether you can lock in a fixed rate on a portion of your HELOC balance.
-This isn’t an option with every lender, and there might be some limitations if it is.
+This isn’t an option with every lender, and there might be some limitations or fees if it is.

 Home equity loan or HELOC: Which is better?